Shen Teng

 Shen Teng (born 23 October 1979) is a Chinese comedian, actor and director.
-He is known for starring in the films Goodbye Mr. Loser (2015), Never Say Die (2017), Hello Mr. Billionaire (2018), Crazy Alien (2019), Pegasus (2019) and its sequel, Hi, Mom (2021), Moon Man (2022), Full River Red (2023), and Successor (2024).
+He is known for starring in the films Goodbye Mr. Loser (2015), Never Say Die (2017), Hello Mr. Billionaire (2018), Crazy Alien (2019), the Pegasus film series, Hi, Mom (2021), Moon Man (2022), Full River Red (2023), and Successor (2024).

 Biography

 Shen Teng was born in Qiqihar, Heilongjiang, China in 1979.
 He attended the People's Liberation Army Academy of Art in 1999 and received a bachelor's degree in 2003.

 In 2003, he became a contracted artist of Happy Twist stage play.
 In 2012, he performed the sketch "Today's Happiness" on the CCTV Spring Festival Gala for the first time.

 One of the most popular comedians in China, Shen has performed on CCTV's several New Year Galas and played the leading role in the film Goodbye Mr. Loser in 2015, which was his breakout film role.
 Since then, he has starred in films such as Hello Mr. Billionaire and Pegasus.

 In 2020, he ranked 28th on Forbes China Celebrity 100 list.

-With the success of Pegasus 2, Shen Teng edged out Wu Jing as the top-grossing actor in China, leading role was about 33.5 billion yuan of 25 March 2024.
+With the success of Pegasus 2, Shen Teng edged out Wu Jing as the top-grossing actor in China, the combined revenue of his films adding up to about 33.5 billion yuan of 25 March 2024.
 Shen Teng led the comedy film Pegasus 2, which won second place at the box office in the first half of the Chinese mainland.

-On 16 July 2024, starred in the comedy film Successor, released in theatres.
+He starred in the comedy film Successor, released in theatres on 16 July 2024.

 Acting experience

 In 2003, Shen Teng joined the Happy Twist Drama Club.
 He starred in Happy Twist's first stage play "If you want to eat Twist, I'll twist it for you now".
 He also served as the assistant director of the play.

-On January 22, 2012, he appeared on the CCTV Spring Festival Gala stage for the first time.Since then, Shen Teng's popularity has increased and his career has developed rapidly.
+On January 22, 2012, he appeared on the CCTV Spring Festival Gala stage for the first time.
+Since then, Shen Teng's popularity has increased and his career has developed rapidly.